CVE monitoring

 • What about transitive dependencies?

-We look at those specifically.
+I look at those specifically.
 Many alerts sit deep in the dependency tree in packages you did not install directly.
-We check whether the vulnerable function is even reachable through your code and whether you can update yourself or have to wait for an upstream release.
+I check whether the vulnerable function is even reachable through your code and whether you can update yourself or have to wait for an upstream release.

 • How does this tie into Infrastructure Watch and the repo review?

-We never rate a CVE in isolation.
-Through the repo review we know which code paths use the vulnerable function, through Infrastructure Watch whether the affected endpoint is publicly reachable.
+I never rate a CVE in isolation.
+Through the repo review I know which code paths use the vulnerable function, through Infrastructure Watch whether the affected endpoint is publicly reachable.
 Only that context turns a score into a reliable priority.

 • What does the CVE monitoring cost?

 It is part of ongoing oversight.
-Watch delivers the monthly digest for 299 € per month, Guard adds prompt critical alerts for 749 €, Launch adds the prioritised release review for 1.490 € per month.
-All prices are net plus VAT, plans cancellable monthly.
+Oversight delivers the monthly digest for 990 € per month, Guard adds prompt critical alerts for 1.950 €, Launch adds the prioritised release review for 3.900 € per month.
+All prices net plus VAT.
+Ongoing packages start with a 3-month minimum term, then cancelable monthly, unless agreed otherwise.

 Have your CVE alerts ranked, instead of just counted.

-Start with Watch for the digest, or Guard for prompt critical alerts in the plan that fits.
+Start with Oversight for the digest, or Guard for prompt critical alerts in the plan that fits.

 View packages